-2.1.
+1.1.
 Description of the specific needs of students in each category of impairments - visual, hearing and mobility/physical impairments

-The identification of important sources of information on the needs of students with ViHeMo. impairments.
+The identification of important sources of information on the needs of students with ViHeMo impairments has been targeted has been targeted.
 This information will form the basis for the design and development of educational material in a preliminary version.